-One of the most important goals of dentistry is to help patients maintain their teeth for life.
-When a tooth is compromised to the extent that the pulp inside becomes inflamed or infected, root canal treatment may be the solution to enable the tooth to be retained.
+One of the most important goals of Preventive Dentistry is to help patients maintain their teeth for life.
+When a tooth becomes compromised to the point that the pulp inside becomes inflamed or infected, root canal treatment may be the solution that allows us to save your tooth.

-In cases where such inflammation does not resolve, the pulp eventually dies.
-Infection of the pulp by oral bacteria usually follows.
-This infection tracks down the root canals leading to infection and damage of the bone surrounding the end of the roots - at this stage the tooth usually becomes painful to chew on and to touch.
-Left untreated, the pain will escalate, an abscess will form, and the tooth would eventually need to be removed.
+If pulpal inflammation doesn’t resolve and goes untreated, the tooth pulp will eventually die and usually becomes infected by oral bacteria.
+This infection follows the root canals down to the jawbone where it can cause infection and damage of the bone itself.
+At this stage the tooth is usually very painful to touch and chew with.
+Left untreated, the pain will escalate, an abscess will form and the tooth will eventually need to be removed.

-Root canal treatment aims to remove the inflamed or infected pulp, disinfect the root canals, and then seal the root canals so that they will not become re-infected.
-After a root canal treatment, the pain resolves, the damaged bone around the tooth heals and the tooth can be kept.
+Root canal treatment aims to remove the inflamed or infected pulp, disinfect the root canals, and then seal them so they won’t suffer from re-infection.
+After a root canal treatment, the pain resolves, the damaged bone heals and the tooth can be kept.

 X-rays are taken during the procedure to determine the number, shape and precise length of canals.
-This is important to ensure that all canals are thoroughly disinfected.
+This is vital for ensuring that all canals are thoroughly disinfected.

 An Endodontist is a specialist in root canal treatment.
 Difficult cases may require referral to an Endodontist to achieve the best possible outcome.